On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Conclusions

 \section{Conclusions}

 Methods based on high-order models for optimization are difficult to implement due to the necessity of computing and storing high-order derivatives and the complexity of solving the subproblems.
 These difficulties are not so serious if the subproblems are low-dimensional, which is the most frequent situation in the case of CD methods.
 In the extreme case, in which one solves only univariate problems, the number of high-order partial derivatives that are necessary is a small multiple of the number of variables.
 Therefore, the theory that shows that CD algorithms with high-order models enjoy good convergence and complexity properties seems to be useful to support the efficiency of practical implementations.
-In this context, high-order techniques make it possible escaping from attraction points that tend to satisfy low-order optimality conditions; see \cite{mr2014}.
+In this context, higher-order techniques allow to escape from attraction points that tend to satisfy lower-order optimality conditions; see \cite{mr2014}.

 Sometimes the fulfillment of a necessary high-order optimality condition can be expressed as fulfillment of $\Phi(x) = 0$, where $\Phi$ is a continuous nonnegative function.
 In this case, it makes sense to say that $\Phi(x) \leq \varepsilon$ is an approximate high-order optimality condition.
 Moreover, instead of requiring globality for the solution to the regularized model-based subproblem~(\ref{subproblem}), we may require only that $\Phi(x^{k+1}) \to 0$ when $k \to +\infty$, where $\Phi$ corresponds to the high-order optimality condition of~(\ref{subproblem}).
-Careful choices of $\Phi$ and the subproblems' stopping criterion may give rise to complexity results associated with the attainment of these high-order optimality conditions.
-See~\cite{cagt5,cagt6,cagt7}.
+Careful choices of $\Phi$ and the subproblems' stopping criterion may give rise to complexity results associated with the attainment of these high-order optimality conditions, see~\cite{cagt5,cagt6,cagt7}.
+This will be the subject of future research.

 In this paper the defined algorithms were applied to the identification of proteins under NMR data.
 Moreover, we extended the CD approach to the computation of a suitable initial approximation that avoids, in many cases, the convergence to local non-global minimizers.
 Our choice of the most adequate parameter $p$, that defines the approximating models, and the strategy for choosing the groups of variables were dictated by theoretical considerations discussed in Section~\ref{discussion} and by the specific characteristics of the problem.
 Our computing results are fully reproducible and the codes are available in \url{http://www.ime.usp.br/~egbirgin/}.